 The Cyber Assistance Scheme mirrors the objectives of similar initiatives launched within Europe and beyond with some local adaptations.
 It is based on a collaborative model involving stakeholders across government, industry and, most importantly, the Health Sector, who will remain the lead stakeholder throughout any notified incident.
 The scope of the scheme extends to Hospitals, laboratory facilities and Healthcare organisations with responsibility for the management of COVID-19.

 How it works

-The Cyber Security Assistance scheme will, if called upon, respond to cyber security incidents such as ransomware and denial of service attacks that impact the Healthcare providers’ ability to deliver critical services.
+The Cyber Assistance Scheme will, if called upon, respond to cyber security incidents such as ransomware and denial of service attacks that impact the Healthcare providers’ ability to deliver critical services.
 The initial hours of a cyber security incident are often critical.
-An efficient and quick response is required to safeguard services, and it is in these early phases that the Cyber Security Assistance scheme is intended to provide support although circumstances may differ in each specific case.
+An efficient and quick response is required to safeguard services, and it is in these early phases that the Cyber Assistance Scheme is intended to provide support although circumstances may differ in each specific case.

-The NCSC in collaboration with our partner in this initiative Cyber Ireland launched the scheme earlier this year asking the cyber security community to join the national effort by offering their expertise and skills on a no-fee basis in meeting this challenge.
+The NCSC in collaboration with our partner in this initiative, Cyber Ireland, launched the Cybe earlier this year asking the cyber security community to join the national effort by offering their expertise and skills on a no-fee basis in meeting this challenge.

 While the panel is composed of individuals in many cases, it is important to recognise that a number of organisations through their social responsibility programs sponsored their employees to participate in this initiative.

 We should also highlight that the Health sector have measures in place and with the dedication of its employees can respond to and manage cyber security incidents now and into the future.